Author: Jeff Bacon

 • Physical custody — where the child lives and on which nights

 Each can be sole or joint.
 A common, healthy outcome for OKC fathers is joint legal custody with substantial parenting time.
-That outcome is built through filings, evidence, and credibility — not assumed.
+That outcome is built through filings, evidence, and credibility.
+It is never assumed.

 Where OKC Custody Cases Get Decided

 Practical reality: cases get filed where the children have lived.
-For most OKC families that is Oklahoma County District Court.
+For most OKC families, that is Oklahoma County District Court.
 Norman and the south metro file in Cleveland County.
 Yukon, Mustang, and El Reno file in Canadian County.
 Guthrie and parts of north OKC file in Logan County.
-Each docket has its own judges, scheduling norms, and procedural preferences.
+Each docket has its own judges, scheduling norms, and procedural habits.
 Local experience matters.

 The Issues Fathers Face Most Often in Custody Cases